-On physical exam, tachycardia is common in a patient with AMI.
-While bradycardia can occur due to blockage of the right coronary artery branch which supplies sino-atrial node.
-Arrhythmias of different types also can be seen secondary to ischemia of myocardium.
-Acute ischemia or infarction causes hypoxia and depletion of intracellular adenosine triphosphate which shifts the cell to anaerobic glycolysis and lactic acid is accumulated inside the cell.
-This intracellular acidic environment lowers the PH and activates Na+/H+ and Na+/Ca++ ion exchange channels to dump H+ ion out of the cell and raise intracellular PH.
+On physical examination, tachycardia is common in a patient with AMI.
+While bradycardia can occur due to blockage of the right coronary artery branch, which supplies the sino-atrial node.
+Arrhythmias of different types also can be seen as secondary to ischemia of myocardium.
+Acute ischemia or infarction causes hypoxia and depletion of intracellular adenosine triphosphate, which shifts the cell to anaerobic glycolysis and lactic acid is accumulated inside the cell.
+This intracellular acidic environment lowers the pH and activates Na+/H+ and Na+/Ca++ ion exchange channels to dump H+ ion out of the cell and raise intracellular pH.
 This is accompanied by intracellular calcium overload and increased late sodium current.
-A lower resting membrane potential is generated in this manner which turns infarcted tissues more excitable and leads to arrhythmias.
-There are many types of ventricular tachyarrhythmias (VA) present after AMI such as non-sustained ventricular tachycardia (NSVT), sustained ventricular tachycardia (VT), or ventricular fibrillation (VFIB).
+A lower resting membrane potential is generated in this manner, which turns infarcted tissues more excitable and leads to arrhythmias.
+There are many types of ventricular tachyarrhythmias (VA) present after AMI, such as non-sustained ventricular tachycardia (NSVT), sustained ventricular tachycardia (VT), or ventricular fibrillation (VFIB).
 VA is the most common cause of sudden cardiac death, occurring within 1 hour of AMI.
-Thrombolysis and percutaneous coronary intervention have reduced the incidence of VA and reduced the burden of SCD in over the past decades.
+Thrombolysis and percutaneous coronary intervention have reduced the incidence of VA and reduced the burden of sudden cardiac death (SCD) over the past decades.
 The incidence of VA is directly proportional to the size of an infarct and inversely related to the left ventricular ejection fraction after AMI.

 Chest pain is the most common symptom of symptomatic coronary artery disease.
-Others causes of chest pain should also be ruled out while making the correct diagnosis.
+Other causes of chest pain should also be ruled out while making the correct diagnosis.

 CAD remains the number one cause of death for men and women worldwide.
 In the United States, around 1.5 million Americans suffer from AMI annually, and one-third of these die.
 Survivors of AMI have a poor prognosis with a 1.5 to 15 times greater risk of mortality and morbidity than the rest of the population.
-Historical figures among survivors of AMI show that 25% of the men and 38% of women die within 1 year after having an AMI, 18% of men and 34% of women have a second MI within 6 years of AMI, and 22% of men and 46% of women are diagnosed with CHF due to ischemic cardiomyopathy.
+Historical figures among survivors of AMI show that 25% of the men and 38% of women die within one year after having an AMI, 18% of men and 34% of women have a second MI within six years of AMI, and 22% of men and 46% of women are diagnosed with congestive heart failure (CHF) due to ischemic cardiomyopathy.